patrick-steele-idem/marko-vs-react/README.md

 # Disclaimer

-While I, [Patrick Steele-Idem](https://github.com/patrick-steele-idem), am the author of [Marko](https://github.com/raptorjs/marko) and [Marko Widgets](https://github.com/raptorjs/marko-widgets), every effort was made to be fair and unbiased when putting together this comparison.
+While I, [Patrick Steele-Idem](https://github.com/patrick-steele-idem), am the author of [Marko](https://github.com/raptorjs/marko), every effort was made to be fair and unbiased when putting together this comparison.
 I've also asked other developers to review this benchmark.
 If you find a problem please open a Github issue to discuss.

-Both Marko Widgets and React have a lot of merit when it comes to building webapps based on UI components, and I was genuinely curious to see how they performed in practice.
-Both React and Marko Widgets a DOM diffing/patching algorithm to update the view.
-However, React makes use of a virtual DOM while Marko Widgets only utilizes the real DOM.
-Marko Widgets uses the [morphdom](https://github.com/patrick-steele-idem/morphdom) module to update the DOM with the minimum number of changes
+Both Marko and React have a lot of merit when it comes to building webapps based on UI components, and I was genuinely curious to see how they performed in practice.
+Both React and Marko a DOM diffing/patching algorithm to update the view.
+However, React makes use of a virtual DOM while Marko only utilizes the real DOM.
+Marko uses the [morphdom](https://github.com/patrick-steele-idem/morphdom) module to update the DOM with the minimum number of changes

 Also, this benchmark focuses on both server-side and client-side rendering performance.
 Many apps benefit from rendering the initial page on the server since it supports SEO and it often reduces the time to render the initial page.
-Both React and Marko Widgets support rendering on both the server and in the browser.
+Both React and Marko support rendering on both the server and in the browser.

 # Test Setup Overview